Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Confidence**: Group by confidence buckets (0-10%, 10-20%, ...
 90-100%, plus Verified)
 - **Area**: Sort by annotation area (smallest to largest)
 - **Cluster**: Sort by K-Means clustering results from Embedding Viewer (enabled when clusters available)
+- **Similarity**: Sort by distance to the Embedding Viewer's last similarity anchor (enabled after a neighbour expansion)
+  - Anchors are grouped first, then bands of cosine similarity, with unranked annotations last

 **Display Controls**
 - **Isolate Selection**: Show only selected annotations (double-click empty space to exit)